KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-26-libraries.md

 Let's use a library called [Apache Commons Lang](https://commons.apache.org/proper/commons-lang/).
 It provides a bunch of utility classes and functions, but we're just using it as a simple example.
 The steps you follow to use this library apply to any library you want to use.

 Go to [the Commons Lang download page](http://commons.apache.org/proper/commons-lang/download_lang.cgi) and download the **binary** zip file.
-Unzip that to wherver you want- putting it on your desktop for now is fine.
+Unzip that to wherever you want- putting it on your desktop for now is fine.

 ## The `lib` Directory

-To use a library, the first thing you need to do is copy its `.jar` file into `WEB-INF/lib` inside your web app directory.
+To use a library, the first thing you need to do is copy its `.jar` file into the `WEB-INF/lib` folder inside your web app directory.

 So to use Commons Lang, find the `commons-lang3-3.6.jar` file (the version number might be slightly different for you) inside the `commons-lang` directory you just unzipped, and copy that `.jar` file into a `/WEB-INF/lib` folder inside your web app directory.
 Your web app directory should look like this: